Beyond Parents? Prediction Gaps in University Completion Using Population-Scale Networks and Flexible Machine Learning: Prediction Gaps as Abductive Diagnostics

 Graph Neural Networks (GNNs) offer a solution by fundamentally changing how both $X$ and $f$ are defined.
 Introduced in 2008 \citep{scarselli_graph_2008}, GNNs are a class of models specifically designed to operate over data structured as graphs---i.e., networks.
 In our case, the graph represents the population-scale network linking individuals to others in their households, extended families, schools, and neighborhoods.
 At the same time, the function $f(\cdot)$ becomes a more complex process: GNNs predict outcomes not just from a person’s own characteristics, but by recursively aggregating information from their social contexts (see Section~\ref{s:methods}).

-Here, we compare a gradient boosting model---where $X$ consists of social contexts aggregated at the individual-level---to a GNN, which uses a graph-based representation of $X$ and a relational function $f$ able to capture complex network interactions.
-A prediction gap between these models suggests that conventional operationalizations (e.g., including mean neighborhood education as a covariate) fail to fully capture the structure and influence of social contexts.
+Here, we compare a gradient boosting model---where $X$ consists of social contexts aggregated at the individual-level (e.g., mean neighborhood education, share of educated peers)---to a GNN that directly uses the raw network structure $X$ and a relational function $f$ to capture complex network interactions.
+This distinction is key: boosting relies on pre-specified aggregate covariates, whereas GNNs learn directly from the relational graph.
+A prediction gap between these models suggests that conventional operationalizations (e.g., including mean neighborhood education as a covariate) fail to fully capture how social contexts are associated with the outcome.
 For example, segmented assimilation theory suggests that migrant children may do better in school when they live near highly educated migrant neighbors who offer support and act as role models \citep{portes_new_1993}.
 Boosting models may miss this kind of pattern unless we explicitly include it---for instance, by adding the share of highly-educated migrant neighbors.
-In contrast, GNNs can pick up these connections automatically.
+In contrast, GNNs can pick up these connections automatically, which would result in a prediction gap.
 These gaps again provide a basis for abductive inference: they reveal that social mechanisms are either underspecified or entirely overlooked in traditional models, offering new directions for sociological theory.